 One of them, Chau Smith, was celebrating her birthday by completing the Triple 7 Quest in 2017.
 Most people might go out to a nice restaurant and chug down a few wobbly pops.
 Not Chau Smith.
 Oh, by the way, it was her 70th birthday.

-Not content with inflicting this kind of torture on his clients, Steve Hibbs has upped the ante for 2018.
+Not content with inflicting this kind of torture on his clients, Steve Hibbs upped the ante for 2021.
 The Triple 7 Quest is now the Triple 8 Quest, with an additional marathon in New Zealand.

 The Modern Marathon Is Born

 A Greek soldier called Pheidippides is said to have run the roughly 25 miles from Marathon to Athens to deliver the news of victory in battle over the Persians.
 According to what is likely a myth he is supposed to have said “Niki!”
 (Victory!), and then dropped down dead.
 That was in 490 BCE.

 When Pierre de Coubertin resurrected the ancient Olympic Games in modern form in 1896 he decided to honour Pheidippides.
 The longest race of the games was from the Marathon Bridge to Olympic Stadium in Athens, a distance of 24.85 miles.
 The marathon distance varied a bit until it settled down at 26 miles.